learn-co-students/plotly-basics-data-science-intro-000/README.md

 !pip install plotly
 ```

-If plotly is already on your computer, pip will tell you that the require is already satisfied.
+If plotly is already on your computer, pip will tell you that the requirement is already satisfied.
 That's ok, we can happily proceed.

 The next step is to import the plotly library.